Everyone is talking about the keto diet right now.

 "I find clients typically have a hard time 'breaking up with bread' when they first go high-fat-low-carb, so I always recommend the Grain Free Flax Bread for the transition.
 It's easy to make, and a great comfort food replacement that helps balance blood sugar."

-Keto diets also tend to be really low in fibre if not carefully planned.
+Keto diets also tend to be really low in fiber if not carefully planned.
 Trust us, this bread will keep everything moving.

 3. Smoked Salmon & Avocado Yogurt Bowls

-Holistic Nutritionist, Laura Wood, loves teaching her clients to kick their sweet tooth and embrace savoury yogurt by trying these Smoked Salmon & Avocado Yogurt Bowls.
+Holistic Nutritionist, Laura Wood, loves teaching her clients to kick their sweet tooth and embrace savory yogurt by trying these Smoked Salmon & Avocado Yogurt Bowls.